 \subsection{Performance Evaluation}

-To evaluate the performance, we report performance on individual acoustic parameters and additional metrics.
-For \paramC{50} and \paramDRR$ $ we measure the absolute error in dB.
-For \paramEDT$ $ and \paramT{30} we measure the proportional error.
-These metrics are computed pixel-wise, only for pixels where valid measurement data exists.
-However, these metrics do not consider any spatial structure across the map.
-Therefore, we also include the Structural Similarity Index (SSIM) \citep{DBLP:journals/tip/WangBSS04} to measure this.
-This metric is widely used in computer vision tasks, and offers some insights into our task.
-We report the mean and standard deviation of all error metrics.
+We report performance on each acoustic parameter and additional metrics.
+For \paramC{50} and \paramDRR$ $, we measure the absolute error (dB), and for \paramEDT$ $ and \paramT{30} the proportional error (\%).
+These are computed pixel-wise, only for pixels where valid measurement data exists.
+However, because these metrics do not consider any spatial structure across the map, we also include the Structural Similarity Index (SSIM) \cite{DBLP:journals/tip/WangBSS04}.

-Finally, we consider just noticeable difference (JND) metrics of 1 dB for energy ratio-based parameters (\paramC{50} and \paramDRR), and $10\%$ for decay time metrics (\paramT{30} and \paramEDT) $ $ \citep{BRADLEY199999, Werner2014}.
-Although true JNDs are difficult to define \citep{klein2023just}, and depend on several factors (e.g. frequency band, estimulus type, sound level, directivity, scene acoustics) they provide a useful sanity check on our results.
+Finally, we consider just noticeable difference (JND) metrics of 1 dB for energy ratio-based parameters (\paramC{50} and \paramDRR), and $10\%$ for decay time metrics (\paramT{30} and \paramEDT) $ $ \cite{BRADLEY199999, Werner2014}.
+Although true JNDs are difficult to define \cite{klein2023just}, and depend on several factors (e.g. frequency band, estimulus type, sound level, directivity, scene acoustics), they provide a useful sanity check on our results.